Brewster Activities for 48 Hours in Brewster

 The best way to enjoy a Cape Cod vacation is by dividing your stay into segments.
 Spend two days in Chatham, taking family photos at the Chatham lighthouse, and then head to Harwich for another couple of days, making time to ride along the Cape Cod Rail Trail, and for a grand finale, take at least two days to explore the adventures that Brewster has in store for their visitors.
-Here’s some ideas on how to best spend your 48 hours in Brewster—enjoy!
+Here’s some Brewster activities for your 48 hours in town—enjoy!

 Sleeping in Can Be Fun

 New England Vacation Rentals wants to make it easy for you to forget that you only have two days to explore Brewster, so wipe the sleep out of your eyes, slip into your walking shoes, and start the adventure with breakfast at Brewster Coffee Shop.
 Offering outdoor seating, hearty breakfast choices (including a strawberry and banana waffle that will give you the energy for your day ahead) and strong, dark coffee to keep the caffeine headache away, Brewster Coffee Shop is a local favorite.
 And don’t forget the famous Brewster General Store for old fashion cool treats and Cape Cod souvenirs.